nergo-fra/SMU_CSV/readme.md

 inst.write(":outp2 on")
 ```
 * This command switches the desired output on (1 or 2).
+* If you desire to turn the output off, replace on by off in this command.
 * It is advised to switch the level (previous command) before switching the output on.
 You wouldn't want to fry your device.
 <br></br>
 *let ch1_list, a sweep list of current value you want your output to give*